tbellembois/gochimitheque/README.md

 This is important to specify the correct `-proxyurl` parameter as it will be used to generate the storages qr codes.

+# Support

+Please do not contact the members of the Chimithèque development team directly.

+Subscribe to the mailing list: <https://groupes.renater.fr/sympa/subscribe/chimitheque?previous_action=info> or open a Github issue.

 # V1/V2 version

 The v2 version has been rewritten in Golang.